 Charting Progress 2 Biogeographic Region: Atlantic North-West Approaches, Rockall Trough and Faroe-Shetland Channel.

 Site boundary description: The boundary is a relatively simple polygon enclosing the minimum area necessary to ensure the protection of the Annex I habitats and is defined by whole degrees, minutes and seconds.
 The boundary definition guidelines indicate that where interest features are at risk from bottom trawling, a margin should be included in the proposed boundary to ensure their protection.
 Further information on how this margin has been applied can be found in the site selection assessment document.
-It is notable that the site boundary follows, for the most part, the boundary of the EU Common Fisheries Policy and Animals (Amendment etc.) (EU Exit) Regulations 2019 and North-East Atlantic Fisheries Commission demersal fishing closure (EC Regulation No 40/2008, NEAFC Recommendation IX-2008) (see Activities and Management section for updates).
+It is notable that the site boundary follows, for the most part, the boundary of the Common Fisheries Policy and Animals (Amendment etc.) (EU Exit) Regulations 2019 and North-East Atlantic Fisheries Commission demersal fishing closure (NEAFC Recommendation IX-2008) (see Activities and Management section for updates).

 The full overview of the data used to support site identification, along with information on confidence in feature presence and extent is available in the North West Rockall Bank MPA SAC Selection Assessment Document.
 JNCC will be adding relevant survey data for this MPA to its MPA mapper in due course.